 Easy-Off is another popular household brand that delivers good results.
 Designed to be used on a cold oven, simply spray it on and wait 5 minutes for the formula to start eating away at stains.
 Advertised as fume-free, Easy-Off delivers an easy way to clean your oven without the toxic fumes.

 Use 100% natural methods (and some elbow grease!)

-Baking soda and water can also be mixed together to form a paste which can then be used to coat the interior of your oven.
-This should be left to work for several hours with the oven door closed in order to be effective and should help break down the grime and allow for easier cleaning.
+- Baking soda and water can also be mixed together to form a paste which can then be used to coat the interior of your oven.
+This should be left to sit for several hours with the oven door closed.After it’s been left to sit, wipe it down with a damp rag.

 Always remember to clean as you go

 Remember, staying on top of your cleaning schedule is the best way to make sure your convection oven works at its best and maintains a long life.
 If you’re using natural cleaners, try to clean at least once a week.
 If you’re using chemical cleaners, try to clean at least once every two weeks.